BOOK NOW

 Life’s journey can be challenging, as stress, disappointment, pain, and loss are inevitable parts of the human experience.
 Celebrating achievements and processing difficult circumstances doesn’t have to be done alone, and often growth occurs in connection with others.
 I view psychotherapy as an opportunity to identify what hasn’t been working for you and open your field of view to other possibilities, other ways of responding to the issue, or other ways of relating to others.

-I use Attachment Theory to help us understand how your childhood relationships influence how you communicate with others.
 I integrate Acceptance and Commitment Therapy (ACT) to identify your core values and use them as a guide in making decisions aligned with what matters most to you.
-I implement Internal Family Systems (IFS) to explore different parts of the self, identify inner conflicts and foster harmony.
+I also integrate a psychodynamic approach – namely, Self-in-Relationship Psychotherapy (SIRP) to uncover and address unmet needs.
+In my work with couples, I draw from the Psychobiological Approach to Couples Therapy (PACT) to support couples achieve secure functioning relationships by prioritizing safety and security.
 I offer a trauma-informed approach, prioritizing a safe environment for healing, and I am culturally sensitive, respecting and honouring your unique background and experiences.

 Collaboration is at the heart of my practice, and I believe in a strong therapeutic partnership where your voice is central, and my work always honours your life’s unique journey.
 I intend on providing you with a safe, compassionate space where you feel truly heard and understood, helping you tap into your strengths to navigate personal and relational struggles.